eqlion/cropper-for-instagram/README.md

 # cropper-for-instagram

-This little python script lets you split your panorama image into parts suitable for posting on Instagram into one post.
+This ~~little~~ itty-bitty tiny teeny little python script lets you split your panorama image into parts suitable for posting on Instagram into one post.

 # Usage